There are many benefits to riding an e-bike, but what exactly are the ways in which e-bikes can be used for exercise purposes?

-Walking can also improve bone density as well as improving one’s balance.
-Since e-Biking is an aerobic-focused sport (the benefits of which are also mentioned previously in the article), e-Biking benefits in all the same ways.
+Walking can also improve bone density as well as improve one’s balance.
+Since e-Biking is an aerobic-focused sport (the benefits of which are also mentioned previously in the article), e-biking benefits in all the same ways.

-One of the benefits of e-Biking over walking is that it will cover more ground, as well as making it easier to brave harsher terrain such as hills or uneven roads.
-E-Biking also is typically lower-impact on the body, as walking on pavement can be quite harsh on the knees, hips, and feet, especially when done for extended periods of time.
+One of the benefits of e-biking over walking is that it will cover more ground, as well as make it easier to brave harsher terrain such as hills or uneven roads.
+E-Biking also typically has a lower impact on the body, as walking on pavement can be quite harsh on the knees, hips, and feet, especially when done for extended periods of time.
 Thus, e-Biking is less strenuous on one’s body.

 The great thing about e-Bikes, as well, is the customizability based on how you’re feeling on the day you are riding.
 For example, if you are feeling more tired on a certain day, you can up the pedal-assist to ensure you don’t fatigue yourself, but still ensure that you are getting your exercise in.
 This is much harder to do with walking since it solely requires human power, and thus is less customizable on days you might be feeling tired.

 How does e-Biking compare to running?

 Running is one of the top forms of exercise people think of when they hear “aerobic sports” and has many physical benefits.
 Since e-Biking is also an aerobic sport, how do the two compare?

 Running is an exercise that involves jumping from foot to foot to propel oneself forward.
 This type of exercise is mostly done by young to middle-aged people who are generally not suffering from physical barriers.
 It’s an effective exercise for maintaining overall fitness and weight loss, and many do it for competitive sport in school (such as high school, university, and college).